matteorizzuto/matteorizzuto.github.io/_pages/about.md

 <br>
 Hi there, and welcome to my website.

-My name is Matteo Rizzuto and I am a 2nd year Ph.D. student in the [Department of Biology](www.mun.ca/biology), at [Memorial University of
+My name is Matteo Rizzuto and I am a 3rd  year Ph.D.
+Candidate in the [Department of Biology](www.mun.ca/biology), at [Memorial University of
 Newfoundland](www.mun.ca).
 I conduct my research in the [Ecosystem Ecology Lab](http://shawnleroux.wixsite.com/lerouxlab), under the supervision of Dr.
 Shawn J. Leroux.